ajoyuan/polymarket-semantic-analysis/README.md

 ### 0. Ensure backend-api data is ready
 Ensure that you have your data in the backend-api directory

-This requires you to create a new folder named `data` in the backend-api in which, you must place thee parquet files you downloaded from the box link
+This requires you to create a new folder named `data` in the `backend-api` directory.

+In this `data` folder, you must place the parquet files you downloaded from the box link

 ### 1. Backend API